mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/CAMP X.md

 ### STUNTS

 I'm Taking Them with Me.
-Get a +2 to overcome or [[attack]] actions with Demolitions whenever you put yourself at significant risk to incur maximum damage.
+Get a +2 to overcome or [[Attack]] actions with Demolitions whenever you put yourself at significant risk to incur maximum damage.
 Consequences will likely come from the action, depending on the situation.

 Who Needs a Key?
 Use Demolitions instead of [[Burglary]] when dealing with vaults, banks, jails, fortifications---anything where you need to get in, or get something out.